 Answer: The school principal serves as the educational leader, responsible for managing the policies, regulations, and procedures to ensure all students are supervised in a safe learning environment that meets the approved curriculum and mission of the school.

 As the educational leader of the school, it’s my job to demonstrate and embody the ideals of a learning institution and uphold the highest integrity and leadership skills.
-People in the school community are always turning to the principal for answers as well as for a model for behavior, leadership, and academics.
+People in the school community are always turning to the principal for answers.
+They also look to them as a model for behavior, leadership, and academics.
 I am excited at the prospect of taking on this role and feel that my excellent communication skills, dedication, work ethic, and education leadership skills will help me to excel in this environment.

-What type(s) of people do you find it most difficult to work with daily or in a one-time project?
+What type(s) of people do you find it most challenging to work with daily or in a one-time project?
 How do you handle these kinds of individuals?

 Answer: I find it most difficult to get along with people who get angry over a situation and then refuse to accept reasonable solutions to a problem.
 I would refer to them as unreasonable people.